- Difficulty: Moderate

 Day 1: Arrival in Avila

 Arrival to the historic walled city of Avila and a chance to visit its emblematic 11th century City Walls, medieval Cathedral, convent, chapels, museums...
 Don't forget your camera!

 Day 2: Villafranca to Barco de Avila

 Bicycle hand-over.
 Local transfer to your starting point, in the foothills of the impressive Gredos Mountains.
-Follow small country roads through rural countryside to reach the lovely town of Barco de Avila where you will spend two nights.
+Follow small winding roads through rural countryside to reach the lovely town of Barco de Avila where you will spend two nights.

 28 miles (44 km) / Climb: 401 m